What is Sublimation Printing? The Essential Guide for Crafters

 What You Need to Get Started with Sublimation Printing

-Scissors or Paper Cutter - To trim your printed design to the size of the object Heat-Resistant or Transfer Tape - Use this heat resistant tape to attach the design to the object before transferring it Heat Tape for Sublimation
+Scissors or Paper Cutter - To trim your printed design to the size of the object.

-Heat-Resistant Gloves or Potholders - These gloves are helpful to handle hot items after sublimating the design Heat Resistant Sublimation Crafter's Glove
+Heat-Resistant Gloves or Potholders - Heat-resistant gloves are helpful to handle hot items after sublimating the design.

 Plastic Gloves (optional) - To tape down the design without any fingerprints or oils getting in the way.